 The Council works in partnership with a wide range of partners and agencies to prevent abuse and neglect, to detect and report occurrences and to support victims.
-This includes district and borough Councils, Warwickshire Police, Warwickshire Police and Crime Commissioner and the Local Safeguarding Boards.
+This includes district and borough Councils, Warwickshire Police, Warwickshire Police and Crime Commissioner, Bernardo's, and the Local Safeguarding Boards.
+These form the Something's Not Right partnership.
 The Warwickshire Safeguarding website and the Council's own website have guidance, procedures and a toolkit relating to the trafficking and exploitation of children and on the duty to report.